 - 650 / 7 = 92.8″ or 7′ 7″ (rounded down – use 7′ 6″ oars)

-Guide to oar length against boat width (Span)
+Chart 1.
+Guide to oar length against boat width (the span)

 WIDTH OAR LENGTH

 40” – 44” 6’6” – 7’